E257 series: E257-0 series

 This sub-series was introduced on 1 December 2001 to replace the aging 183 and 189 series rolling stock on Chuo Main Line Azusa and Kaiji services.
 Based at Matsumoto depot, the fleet consisted of sixteen 9-car sets (M101 to M116) with a full cab at the Matsumoto end and a gangwayed cab at the Tokyo end, and five 2-car "add-on" sets (M201 to M205) with a full cab at the Tokyo end and a shunting cab at the Matsumoto end.

 The type was the recipient of the 45th Blue Ribbon Award (2002) of the Japan Railfan Club.

 From 2018, the E257 series trains were replaced by E353 series EMUs on Chuo Main Line Azusa and Kaiji limited express services.
 From the start of the revised timetable on 16 March 2019, E257 series trains were no longer used on regular Chuo Main Line limited express services.
 The trains were modified into E257-2000 series trainsets and redeployed on Tokaido Main Line Odoriko services from 14 March 2020.
-Several sets are still under refurbishment and three sets which has been reserved to be used on charter and extra services were modified into E257-5000s.
+Several sets are still under refurbishment and three sets, which were reserved for use on charter and extra services, were modified into E257-5000s.
+As a result of these conversions, the five 2-car "add-on" sets were deemed surplus and therefore scrapped.